This decadent chocolate espresso cake is made with chocolate espresso cake layers and frosted with chocolate espresso ganache frosting.

 Hot coffee- make a strong hot coffee, use your favorite espresso powder.

-Vanilla extract- Vanilla extract Is an essential ingredient for chocolate cake and adds flavor.
+Vanilla extract- vanilla extract Is an essential ingredient for chocolate cake and adds flavor.

 Salt- I used kosher salt for this recipe.
 Salt doesn’t give the cake a salty taste, it helps to enhance the chocolate flavor.